.How to photograph Steam Trains

-Steam train photos are my most popular type of railway photography.
+Steam train photographs are my most popular type of railway photography.

 To photograph a steam tour the first thing you need to know is when and where it is running.
 You can get all this information from ‘Railway Herald’ or ‘UK Steam’.
-They both tell you the date, location and the times for the day.
+They both tell you the date, location and the times (via a link on their page) for the day.

 If possible try to go to a location where you know that the steam loco will be working hard.
-If the loco is throwing out more steam, this will always make it a better photograph.
+Hopefully it will then be throwing out more steam and smoke, this will always make it a better photograph.

-Places like Dawlish for an example are very popular for railway photographers.
-The chances are you will not be the only person there.
-You would probably need to be at your chosen spot a good hour or so before the tour is due.
-You will then get the chance of standing where you want to.
+Places like Dawlish for an example are very popular for railway photographers so you will not be the only person there.
+You would need to be at your chosen spot a good hour or so before the tour is due to give you the chance of standing where you want to.

 Remember, wherever you go, do NOT trespass onto the railway.